ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-youtube.md

 <samp>Now (Unscheduled)</samp> will begin your video without a prior announcement.

-<samp>New Scheduled Live…</samp> will allow you to set a date and time for a live broadcast, as well as create a title and description.
+<samp>New Scheduled Live…</samp> will allow you to set a date and time for a live broadcast, as well as create a title, description and thumbnail image.

 ### Going Live Now